JPGrafeen/485-Final-Project/design_specification.md

 					- simulate a BusOperation for WRITE
 					- then continue with the EVICTLINE
 			- simulate BusOperation for READ
 			- set valid==true
 			- set dirty==false
 			- set tag
 			- if GetSnoopResult returns HITM or HIT update state to S
 				- else update state to E
 			- simulate SENDLINE

 	- For Operation 1 'write request from L1 data cache'
 		- on a hit,
 			- increment m_CacheHit
 			- increment m_CacheWrite
+			- set dirty=true
 			- state == M
 				- stay in M
 			- state == E